 In October 2015, Hoesung Lee of South Korea was elected as the new chair of the IPCC.
-The German biologist and climate researcher Hans-Otto Pörtner of the Alfred Wegener Institute was elected as co-chair of working group II.
-The bureau's term of office covers the duration of the assessment cycle up to the presentation of the Sixth IPCC Assessment Report in 2022.
+German biologist and climate researcher Hans-Otto Pörtner of the Alfred Wegener Institute was elected as co-chair of working group II.
+Both terms of office cover the period of drawing up the Sixth IPCC Assessment Report up to 2022.

-The IPCC, its executive committee and bureau are supported in their work by the Secretariat in Geneva and the national IPCC focal points - in Germany that is the Federal Environment Ministry.
+The IPCC, its executive committee and bureau are supported in their work by the Secretariat in Geneva and the national IPCC focal points – Germany's is the Federal Environment Ministry.
 The German IPCC Coordination Office, run jointly by the Federal Environment Ministry and the Federal Ministry of Education and Research, supports the IPCC focal point in its work.

 The first volume of this report, on the physical science basis of climate change, was published in Stockholm in September 2013.
 Volumes II and III were adopted in Yokohama in March 2014 and in Berlin in April 2014 respectively.
 The session in Berlin was presided over by German economist Ottmar Edenhofer of the Potsdam Institute for Climate Impact Research (PIK), co-chair of IPCC Working Group III during the assessment cycle for the Fifth Assessment Report.
 The synthesis report was published in Copenhagen in October 2014.